Megan Hilty: Career

+Shortly before graduating from Carnegie Mellon University, Hilty auditioned for the 2004 national tour of Little Shop of Horrors for the role of Audrey.
+However, despite being initially cast as Audrey, the producers let her go after Anthony Rapp was cast as Seymour and they told Hilty she was "too young/not age appropriate" to play opposite Rapp.

-Shortly before graduating from Carnegie Mellon University, Hilty auditioned for the musical Wicked.
-She moved to New York City after graduating and, in August 2004, made her Broadway debut as the standby for Glinda the Good Witch before taking over the role from Jennifer Laura Thompson on May 31, 2005.
+Hilty then auditioned for the musical Wicked.
+She moved to New York City after graduating and, in August 2004, made her Broadway debut as the standby for Glinda the Good Witch.
+She performed in the role for the first time on October 8, 2004, opposite Idina Menzel as Elphaba.
+Hilty took over the role from Jennifer Laura Thompson on May 31, 2005.
 After playing the role for a year, Hilty ended her run on May 28, 2006, and was succeeded by Kate Reinders.

-She then reprised the role on the first national tour of the show from September through December 2006, replacing Kendra Kassebaum.
+Hilty then reprised the role on the first national tour of the show from September through December 2006, replacing Kendra Kassebaum.
 Soon after, Hilty originated the role in the Los Angeles sit-down production, which began previews on February 10, 2007, and opened on February 21.
 She left the production on May 18, 2008, and was replaced by Erin Mackey, only to return on October 31, 2008, to close the production, which played its final performance on January 11, 2009.

 Hilty starred in the musical Vanities during its premiere engagement at the Mountain View Center for the Performing Arts in Mountain View, California.
 In addition to her stage work, Hilty has made guest appearances on television shows including The Closer, The Suite Life of Zack & Cody, Ugly Betty, CSI: Crime Scene Investigation, Desperate Housewives, and Shark.
 She was the singing voice of Snow White in the animated feature film Shrek the Third.

 In 2008, Hilty joined Allison Janney, Stephanie J. Block, and Marc Kudisch in the musical adaptation of the 1980 film 9 to 5.
 The production was directed by Joe Mantello, with a pre-Broadway run at the Ahmanson Theatre in Los Angeles, which opened on September 9, 2008.
 Hilty had participated in workshops and readings as the character Doralee Rhodes (the character Dolly Parton had played in the film version).
 The musical began preview performances on Broadway at the Marquis Theatre on April 7, 2009, with an official opening on April 30, 2009, closing on September 6, 2009.
 For this role, Hilty was nominated for the Outer Critics Circle Award for Outstanding Actress in a Musical, the Drama League Award for Distinguished Performance, and the Drama Desk Award for Outstanding Actress in a Musical.